Lower bounds on entanglement entropy without twin copy

 \beq{ } \nq{n_q} \nmax{n_{\mathrm{max}}} \phix{\hat{\phi} _{\bf x}} \nq{n_q} \ah{\hat{a}} \ahd{\hat{a}^\dagger} \pn{P_{\nmax-1}} \har{\hat{H}^{\mathrm{har.}}} \hanh{\hat{H}^{\mathrm{anh.}}} \hpf{\hat{\phi}^4} \np{\mathcal{N}_p}

-2pt {\bf Motivations}.
+2pt {\it Introduction}.
 Entanglement entropy is a crucial theoretical concept in quantum physics with applications for many-body physics \cite{amico2008entanglement,Eisert:2008ur,Abanin_2019,Cirac:2020obd}, gauge theory \cite{Ghosh:2015iwa,VanAcoleyen:2015ccp,Banuls:2017ena,Knaute:2024wfh}, high-energy collisions \cite{Kharzeev:2017qzs, PhysRevD.98.054007,Zhang:2021hra}, nuclear physics \cite{Beane:2018oxh,Robin:2020aeh} and studies of conformal field theory \cite{PhysRevLett.90.227902,PhysRevLett.92.096402,Calabrese:2005zw,Ryu:2006bv}.
 It provides important information regarding quantum phases transitions.
 However, the experimental measurement of entanglement entropy is notoriously difficult due to its nonlocal nature.
-It has been proposed to measure the entanglement entropy by using a two-level system coupled to several copies of the original system \cite{PhysRevLett.109.020504} or the second order R\'enyi entropy $S_2$ by performing a swap operation between twin copies of a system \cite{PhysRevLett.109.020505}.
-Cold atom experimentalists \cite{Islam:2015mom,Kaufman:2016mif} were able to prepare and interfere twin copies of a state in small optical lattices to directly measure $S_2$.
-If practically feasible on larger systems, this could allow the experimental measurement of the central charge for conformal systems \cite{Unmuth-Yockey:2016znu}.
-1pt {\bf Bitstring probabilities}.
-Preparing and interfering twin copies of a quantum system are not easy experimental tasks.
-On the other hand, a generic qubit based quantum computing device provides experimental counts for bitstrings which can be used to estimate probabilities associated with measurements in the computational basis.
-These counts are typically provided as python dictionaries.
-For instance, \verb|{'01': 269, '00': 251, '10': 247, '11': 233}| for a two-qubit universal quantum computer and \verb|{'gggrgrgrgr': 8, 'rgrgrggrgr': 160, ...}| for a 10 Rydberg atom analog simulator where $g$ and $r$ represent, for each atom, the ground and Rydberg states respectively.
-By dividing these counts by the total number of shots, we obtain empirical probabilities $p_{\{n\}}$ associated with the bitstring states $\ket{\{n\}}$.
+This led to the idea of coupling several copies of the original system \cite{PhysRevLett.109.020504}.
+A standard proposal is to measure the second order R\'enyi entropy $S_2$ by performing a swap operation between twin copies of a system \cite{PhysRevLett.109.020505}.
+Cold atom experimentalists \cite{Islam:2015mom,Kaufman:2016mif} were able to prepare and interfere twin copies of a state in small optical lattices to measure $S_2$.
+If practically feasible for larger systems, this would allow the experimental measurement of the central charge which is an important characterization of conformal systems \cite{PhysRevLett.90.227902,PhysRevLett.92.096402,Calabrese:2005zw,Unmuth-Yockey:2016znu}.